makersacademy/bowling-challenge/README.md

 ------
 * Download a linter and make my code beautiful
 * Sort out the bug that happens if you roll a strike in the tenth round.
-* Research how to feature test Javascript
+* Research how to feature test JavaScript

 What I want to improve on